Documentation

 Plans and Limits

-ContextQ offers three tiers.
-All plans include hybrid search and the core MCP tools.
+ContextQ offers four tiers.
+All plans include hybrid search (full-text + vector) and the core MCP tools.

 See pricing for current rates and trial details.